raphaelzenou/mongo-flask-project/README.md

 - Images are all coming from Amazon's product pages

 ### Acknowledgements
+- I received great advice from my mentor Brian Macharia notably on how to structure the project and prioritise the different features and technologies.
+Brian also taught me the important writing slightly more elegant code (PEP8 concepts) even if I know there is still a long way to go for me.

-- I received inspiration for this project from
+- I received inspiration for this project from the following internet heroes :

     * Corey Schaefer for his Beautiful Soup courses https://coreyms.com/
     * Real Python for Tests https://github.com/realpython